jereelton-devel/zoox-test/README.md

 # zoox-challege

-# How do make the install and test
+# How do use and test this api

 # Requirements
 - PHP 7.4